GHG quantification

 • Justify any expectations of zero ambient weathering from the mineral feedstock.

 If baseline weathering is not assumed to be zero, Project Developers shall model CDR from baseline weathering for the surface layer of feedstock, considering the same factors described in the Feedstock Characterization section, plus the environmental conditions where feedstock is stored (e.g. rainfall, temperature...).
-If it is estimated based on a preliminary LCA and modeling results to be <1% of emissions, it may be omitted, per the Riverse Standard Rules.
+If it is estimated based on a preliminary LCA and modeling results to be <1% of emissions, it may be omitted, per the Rainbow Standard Rules.

 • the lower bound of a two-sided 80% confidence interval (for frequentist approach), or